 Once the Automotive Support form is received, Fleet will inspect, register, title, license, inventory tag, and create an Equipment record in CARMA.
 We will assign it a university fuel fob (prokee), apply statutory UT decals, add it to the UT insurance policy, and create a graphics file, before turning it over to the department.
 You should request a retail fuel card if the vehicle will be fueled off-campus.
 Only one vehicle per card is permitted, as each retail fuel card is tied to a specific license plate.

 When disposing of a vehicle or equipment, please bring it to one of the UT automotive shops with all keys, prokee, and fuel card (if applicable).
 Complete a CCART to transfer the equipment to Surplus Properties.
-(The CCART can be found on the Office of Accounting website, and is the document used to transfer property).
+(The CCART can be found on the Accounting and Financial Management website, and is the document used to transfer property).
 The Automotive Shop will decommission the vehicle/equipment by removing the decals, disabling the prokee, and removing the registration and license plates.
 We will return the plates to the DMV, and move the vehicle to Surplus properties for sale.
 Once sold, we will handle the title transfer documents and facilitate removing the vehicle from the insurance policy.

 Send notification of any interdepartmental transfers to University Fleet Operations along with the new contact person’s information and any account number changes.
 This can be done electronically thru the Customer Automotive Record Maintenance Access (CARMA) web portal.
 The department relinquishing the equipment should create a CCART transferring the equipment to the new Department.
 Finally, the equipment should go to one of the auto shops to have the new department decals affixed.